maunium/dontasktoask.com/README.md

 # [dontasktoask.com](https://dontasktoask.com)
-An informational website about why you should ask questions directly instead of asking to ask.
+An informational website about why you should ask questions like "Quora" directly instead of asking to ask.

 Feel free to make pull requests with new translations or fixes to the existing